Last updated 10/1/2020

 Wildfires continue to be a significant risk for property owners across the United States, with millions of properties at high or very high risk and total annual damage often exceeding a billion dollars.
 The frequency, size, and intensity of wildfires vary significantly by year, but many of the worst years for wildfires have been in the past decade.
-Acres burned, one way of measuring a wildfire season’s ferocity, only surpassed 9 million twice between 1960 and 2010.
+Total acreage burned only surpassed 9 million twice between 1960 and 2010.
 Since then, acres burned surpassed 9 million in 2012, 2015, and 2017.
+As of early October 2019, 4.4 million acres were destroyed, with just over half of the acreage burned in Alaska alone.
 Many factors are involved in creating conditions that are primed for severe wildfires, such as climate and weather variability.

-According to the National Interagency Fire Center (NIFC), the 2017 fire season was near normal for number of acres burned, along with the number of reported wildfires.
-Between January 1 and December 30, 2017 there were 71,499 wildfires in the US, which burned 10,026,086 acres.
-According to a recent study, 2017 to early 2018 wildfires, heat waves and droughts in the US produced $12.33 billion in insured losses.
-Although 2016 was a regression to the mean in terms of acres burned and insured losses, the first quarter of 2017 proved an active one for wildfire activity with around 2.2 million acres burned.
+According to the National Interagency Fire Center (NIFC), the 2018 fire season was below normal for number of acres burned, along with the number of reported wildfires.
+Between January 1 and December 30, 2018 there were 58,083 wildfires in the US, which burned 8,767,492 acres.
+According to a recent study, 2017 to early 2018 wildfires, heat waves, and droughts in the US produced $12.33 billion in insured losses.

-While some estimates indicate nearly 90 percent of wildfires are caused by human activity, there is much evidence to indicate that severity of wildfires in recent years may be linked to changing climate and weather variability.
+While some estimates indicate nearly 85 percent of wildfires are caused by human activity, there is much evidence to indicate that severity of wildfires in recent years may be linked to changing climate and weather variability.
 Climatic changes are likely influencing recent wildfire trends.
-Wildfire seasons are starting earlier, due to warmer spring temperatures and earlier snow melt, and they are lasting longer into the fall.
+Wildfire seasons are starting earlier, due to warmer spring temperatures and earlier snow melt, and they are extending longer into the fall.
 Years with warmer spring temperatures and reduced spring snowpack tend to be the years with the most wildfires.
-Additionally human development near traditionally fire-prone ecosystems has contributed to significant losses due to wildfires.
+Additionally, human development near traditionally fire-prone ecosystems has contributed to significant losses due to wildfires.